TMJ Disorder: Comprehensive Chiropractic Care for TMJ

 People with jaw pain often benefit from wearing devices on their teeth, but the reasons why these devices are beneficial are not well understood.
 Education and counseling can help you understand the factors and behaviors that can make the pain worse so you can avoid them.
 Treatment can include ultrasound, moist heat, and ice while the jaw muscles are stretched and strengthened.

 Becoming aware of tension-related habits such as clenching your jaw, gnashing your teeth, and chewing the end of your pencil.
 Avoid excessive strain on the jaw muscles and excessive use of muscles in the face, neck, or other body parts.
 Examples include grinding your teeth, leaning on the chin chronically on one side only, and biting your fingernails.
 Avoid sticky or chewy foods that can trigger the disorder.

 Applying warm, moist heat or ice to the face can help to relieve the pain.
 Your doctor, dentist, or physiotherapist will show you how to do exercises that stretch and strengthen your jaw muscles.

-Dr. Mark J. Freund and Dr. Nicole Gopaul of Natural Care Chiropractic, located in Lindenhurst, IL., are available to help.
+Dr. Nicole Gopaul of Natural Care Chiropractic, located in Lindenhurst, IL., is available to help.
 Together, our staff works with you and a dental professional specializing in TMJ/TMD.
 Chiropractic treatment for TMJ/TMD focuses on realigning the jaw's position, working to correct the disorder by adjusting your bite.

 Natural Care Chiropractic is located in Lindenhurst, IL.
-To schedule an appointment with Dr. Mark J Freund or Dr. Nicole Gopaul, visit our request an appointment page or call 847-265-0600.
+To schedule an appointment with Dr. Nicole Gopaul, visit our request an appointment page or call 847-265-0600.